Traditional Chinese music has had a rich and diverse history; and a very different one from the Western world.

 “Sanxian” literally means “three strings” in Chinese.
 It’s very different from the other lutes we discussed as well as the Erhu.
 Sanxian consists of a resonator box and a long fretless fingerboard with 3 silk or nylon strings.

 It’s played using a plectrum.
 The loud, crisp sound along with the wide range make it suitable for orchestral accompaniment as well as solo performances.
 Due to its rich and percussive tonal qualities, it’s sometimes known as the Chinese banjo.

-The Sanxian is also made in a larger sized variation with a less sharp tone & a range of three octaves.
-The larger sizes are mostly used as a vocal accompaniment.
+The Sanxian is also made in a larger-sized variation with a less sharp tone & a range of three octaves.
+The larger sizes are mostly used as vocal accompaniment.

 I’ve decided to include the ancient Chinese harp in the mix.
 The harp is a string instrument after all, right?

 The Konghou has a history tracing back to as early as 700 BC.
 Ancient Chinese texts mention at least three variations of the instrument – Wo Konghou (horizontal Konghou), Shu Konghou (Vertical Konghou), and Fong-Shou Konghou (Phoenix-headed Konghou).

 It was widely popular in royal orchestras both as an accompaniment and a solo instrument.
 It reached its prime during the times of the Han Dynasty to the Tang Dynasty.